HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 ### `robots.txt`

 As search engines explore the web, they stop at the `robots.txt` file, which one can think of as a visitors' center for each site.
 The `robots.txt` file sits at the root of an origin and allows site owners to implement the [Robots Exclusion Protocol](https://en.wikipedia.org/wiki/Robots.txt).
-It’s designed to signal or instruct bots which URLs a search engine can or cannot crawl.
+It's designed to signal or instruct bots which URLs a search engine can or cannot crawl.

 It is not a hard, technical directive.
 Rather, it's up to the bot to honor these instructions.
 Since the major search engines respect this protocol, it's relevant for our SEO analysis.

 While the robot.txt file has been used since 1994 to control how a site is crawled, it only became formally standardized with the Internet Engineering Task Force in September 2022.
-The formalization of the [RFC 9390](https://datatracker.ietf.org/doc/html/rfc9309) protocol in 2022 occurred after the previous year’s edition of the Web Almanac was published and led to stricter enforcement of technical standards.
+The formalization of the [RFC 9390](https://datatracker.ietf.org/doc/html/rfc9309) protocol in 2022 occurred after the previous year's edition of the Web Almanac was published and led to stricter enforcement of technical standards.

-For the measurements for this year’s Web Almanac, we ran Lighthouse, an open-source, automated tool for improving the quality of web pages in tandem with our own data collection.
+For the measurements for this year's Web Almanac, we ran Lighthouse, an open-source, automated tool for improving the quality of web pages in tandem with our own data collection.
 These audits showed that 8.43% of desktop pages and 7.40% of mobile pages failed the tool's check for [valid `robots.txt` files](https://developer.chrome.com/docs/lighthouse/seo/invalid-robots-txt).

 #### `robots.txt` status codes